-Duncan et. al (1998), Blau (1999), and Levy and Duncan (1999) use fixed effects estimation strategies to eliminate biases caused by permanent family or child characteristics.
+Blau (1999), Duncan, et. al (1998), and Levy and Duncan (1999) use fixed effects estimation strategies to eliminate biases caused by permanent family or child characteristics.
 All three studies use differences in family income levels across siblings to remove fixed family factors when estimating the impacts of income on child outcomes.
-Using Panel Study of Income Dynamics data, both Duncan et al. (1998) and Levy and Duncan (1999) find that family income at early ages is more important for determining educational attainment whether they control for fixed family effects or not.
+Using PSID data, both Duncan, et. al (1998) and Levy and Duncan (1999) find that family income at early ages is more important for determining educational attainment whether they control for fixed family effects or not.
 Using data from the Children of the NLSY, Blau (1999) reaches somewhat different conclusions.
-He estimates larger effects of "permanent income" when he controls for "grandparent fixed effects" (i.e., comparing outcomes for the children of sisters) than when he does not.
-He finds smaller and insignificant effects of current family income on achievement and behavioral outcomes, however, when he uses fixed effect strategies (regardless of whether he uses comparisons of cousins, siblings, or repeated observations for the same individual) rather than OLS.
-While these studies represent a significant step forward, they do not control for endogenous transitory shocks (e.g., parental job loss or promotion, family illness, residential moves) and likely suffer from severe attenuation bias, since growth in income is typically measured noisily.
+He estimates larger effects of "permanent income" when he controls for "grandparent fixed effects" (i.e. comparing outcomes for the children of sisters) than when he does not.
+However, he finds smaller and insignificant effects of current family income on achievement and behavioral outcomes when he uses fixed effect strategies (regardless of whether he uses comparisons of cousins, siblings, or repeated observations for the same individual) rather than OLS.
+While these studies represent a significant step forward, they do not control for endogenous transitory shocks (e.g. parental job loss or promotion, family illness, residential moves) and likely suffer from severe attenuation bias, since growth in income is typically noisily measured.5